TheLuckyLuc/brace-starter/README.md

 ### To run it

-> No need to clone the repo.
+> No need to run npm install.
 Simply run `npx brace-starter` & follow the prompts.